 These settings are available in the Baud Rate menu in the terminal interface, and apply to both Point-to-Point and Point-to-MultiPoint networks.

-Note: See the Parameter Preference (on page 10) for a description of the parameter table's content.
+Note: See the Parameter Preference for a description of the parameter table's content.

 2.2.1.
 Baud Rate